seanmclane/sm-site/src/pages/posts/2019-03-26---30-fa-project-origins/index.md

 - Lots of ice, since I love ice climbing

 ##New Mexico Ice
 The first place I thought to search for unclimbed ice was New Mexico.
 It borders Colorado, there's very little documented ice, and people generally think it's too warm.
-Plus I had a good friend (Forest) in Los Alamos with a home base for exploration.
+Plus I had a good friend, Forest, in Los Alamos with a home base for exploration.

 I started research with a waterfall guide to New Mexico, since I knew of someone successfully using it to find new ice.
 Marking promising areas and features on Google Maps, I plotted a few loops from Los Alamos for scouting.
 After deciding the weather had been cold and snowy enough, ten hours' drive from Salt Lake put me in the atom town.